avinash-tiwari-at/avinash-tiwari-at.github.io/index.md

   <div class="home-text">
     <h3>Welcome | नमस्ते</h3>
     <p>
       My name is Avinash Tiwari.
-I am a Ph.D. student at the Inter-University Centre for Astronomy and Astrophysics (<a href="https://www.iucaa.in/en/" target="blank">IUCAA</a>), Pune.
-Here I work with Prof. <a href="https://shasvath-kapadia.github.io/home/" target="_blank">Shasvath J. Kapadia</a> on several aspects of gravitational waves (GWs) emanating from compact binary coalescences (CBCs).
+I am a Ph.D. student at the Inter-University Centre for Astronomy and Astrophysics (<a href="https://www.iucaa.in/en/" target="blank">IUCAA</a>), Pune, where I work with Prof. <a href="https://shasvath-kapadia.github.io/home/" target="_blank">Shasvath J. Kapadia</a> on several aspects of gravitational waves (GWs) emanating from compact binary coalescences (CBCs).
 Broadly, my research revolves around three main directions:
     </p>
     <ul>
       <li>Probing the merger environments on a single-event basis.</li>